For information about graduate programs go to www.csulb.edu/psychology, select “Graduate Programs.”

-The Department of Psychology offers three options for graduate study leading to the Master’s degree.
-One leads to the Master of Arts degree in Psychological Research.
-The other two options lead to the Master of Science degree, one in Human Factors, and one in Industrial/Organizational Psychology.
+The Department offers the following graduate programs: Master of Arts degree in Psychological Research; Master of Science degree, option in Human Factors and option in Industrial/Organizational Psychology.
 In each option a basic core of courses, including a thesis, is required; however, there is the opportunity for additional work in areas of special interest.

 Students accepted into the graduate programs may apply for graduate assistantships (which provide monthly stipends) in Psychology or related departments on campus.
 Federal Work Study assignments are available in the Department, but must be applied for through the University Financial Aid Office one or two semesters prior to obtaining the assignment; other aid available includes the Graduate Research Fellowship (GRF).
 One student from the Master of Arts – Psychological Research and the Master of Science – Industrial/Organizational Psychology programs’ entering class may be awarded a J. Robert Newman Scholarship.
-A Boeing University Relations Human Factors Graduate Scholarship is offered through the Master of Science – Human Factors program.
+Boeing University Relations Human Factors Graduate Scholarship and MASA University Research Centers Scholarships are offered through the Master of Science – Human Factors program.

 All students fulfill the requirements in Item #1 and choose either Item #2 or Item #3.

 1. Take six units of college level work in chemistry, physics, biology or mathematics as approved by the graduate advisor.
 No more than three of the six units may be in approved mathematics courses.

 2. A bachelor’s degree with a major in psychology that includes:

 3. A bachelor’s degree with a major other than psychology and 24 units of upper division psychology substantially equivalent to those required for the baccalaureate degree at this university, including:

 Advancement to Candidacy